-© 1996-1999, Silicon Graphics, Inc.- All Rights Reserved The contents of this document may not be copied or duplicated in any form, in whole or in part, without the prior written permission of Silicon Graphics, Inc.
+© 1999-2001, Silicon Graphics, Inc. All rights reserved; provided portions may be copyright in third parties, as indicated elsewhere herein.
+No permission is granted to copy, distribute, or create derivative works from the contents of this electronic documentation in any manner, in whole or in part, without the prior written permission of Silicon Graphics, Inc.

-LIMITED AND RESTRICTED RIGHTS LEGEND
+LIMITED RIGHTS LEGEND